reaper47/recipya/docs/website/content/docs/features/integrations.md

 3. In the dialog that appears, enter the URL and credentials of a Mealie instance.
 4. Click the **Import** button.

-Your recipes will be swiftly transferred from Mealie to Recipya.

 ## Nextcloud Cookbook

 [Nextcloud Cookbook](https://github.com/nextcloud/cookbook) is an app for [Nextcloud](https://nextcloud.com/).